Skip to contents

 Analyze

 Visualizations are an excellent way to observe differences between sample groups.
-When color.by is set, boxplots, corrplots, and ord_plots will include the following:
+When stat.by is set, boxplots, corrplots, and ord_plots will include the following:

 • p-values and brief methodology on the plot itself.